NeedleInAJayStack/swift-haystack/README.md

-# Haystack
+# Swift Haystack

-A description of this package.
+An implementation of Project Haystack in Swift.